masonfmatthews/rails_assignments/assignments/gradebook/README.md

 That's the idea; build your application to meet all of the requirements given below.

 It's possible that you are familiar with public schools and are frustrated by the centralization and standardization of scores that this app would enable.
 You may feel resistance to building this app.
-If so, read on to Hard Mode before throwing shade on your instructor.
+If so, roll with it for now, and read on to Hard Mode before throwing shade on your instructor.

 The expected data structure for this assignment is for teachers to have many students, students to have many parents, and students to have many grades.
 This means that we're implicitly making the assumption that no parent has two kids in the same school.
 That's unrealistic, true, but it's the set of assumptions that makes the data structure simplest.